Scatterbrain-DTN/Scatterbrain/README.md

 sent by friends.
 The end result is a system where a single message can spread to an entire city, even if the mesh does not.
 When a message is sent, it is stored on the receiving device and retransmitted to any other peers met in the future.
 This app uses the BLEMingle library (https://github.com/GitGarage/BLEMingleDroid) for eventual compatability with iOS.
+Check out the protocol at https://github.com/gnu3ra/Scatterbrain-Protocol if you want to help out making services for the network.

 ### Wow!
 Can I use it now?
 Sadly, no. The protocol is still far from complete.
 The UI in the android app is a placeholder